adatechschool/gazette/README.md

 - **Issues**: [GitHub Issues](https://github.com/adatechschool/gazette/issues)
 - **Documentation**:
       -README
-      -TypeDoc : 1/ npm docs:build (to update the TypeDoc)
+      -TypeDoc : 1/ pnpm docs:build (to update the TypeDoc)
                  2/ npx serve apps/frontend/public/docs (launch the server of the doc) 3/ http://localhost:3000 (access to the documentation generate by TypeDoc)